pukkamustard/pastan/Readme.md

 export PASTAN_S3_BUCKET='name-of-bucket'
 ```

-Start the monster with: `npm start`.
+Start the monster with: `npm run dev`.
 This will compile the elm sources to the `client` folder and watch for changes with elm-live as well as start the node.js service with nodemon.

 Point your browser to [http://192.168.99.1:8000/client](http://192.168.99.1:8000/client).

 How it looks: ![Screenshot](doc/screenshots/items.png?raw=true)

 ## Todo
-Service:
+Server:
 - Full text search.
-Also check why [jsonquery](https://www.npmjs.com/package/jsonquery) does not seem able to do regular expressions.
 - Host web client as static content

 Web frontend: